Assistant Professor of History, Education and Culture, Director

 Archim.
 Gregorios Ioannides is Assistant Professor in Liturgical studies.
 He teaches courses in Liturgy in the undergraduate Theology program at the Theological School of the Church of Cyprus.
 He is also in charge of the Library and Head of the Office of Pastoral Care.
 He currently acts as a Protosyngelos in the Holy Metropolis of Trimithous.
 He is a member of the Throne Committee and Head of the Ecclesiastical Deaconry and Enlightenment Office of the Metropolis, which is responsible for the initiatives of the Women’s Christian Association and the organization of readings of the Bible, speeches, lectures, conferences, student conferences and camps.
 Apart from his duties in pastoral and social work, he represents the Holy Metropolis of Trimithous in Synodic Committees and in the Committee of the Department of Antiquities for the preservation of the cultural heritage of the metropolitan area.

-Dr. Olga Solomontos-Kountouri is an Associate Professor of Developmental Psychology, Head of the Master in Application of Psychology and Counseling in the Community and Head of Research and International Relations at the Theological School of the Church of Cyprus.
+Dr Olga Solomontos-Kountouri is an Associate Professor of Developmental Psychology, Head of the Master in Application of Psychology and Counseling in the Community and Head of Research and International Relations at the Theological School of the Church of Cyprus.
+She is an Honorary Senior Research Fellow in the Department of Institute of Education -UCL.
 She has a PhD on Developmental Psychology and a Master on Child Development from the Institute of Education, London University.
 She is a coordinator of National Representatives and Newsletter Editor of European Association of Research on Adolescence (EARA).
-She is an appointed member of the Prison Council.
+She is the chair of organizing the EARA Conference 2024 in Cyprus.
+She served as an appointed member of the Prison Council from 2016 to 2022.
 She develops two main research directions: The first concerns the developmental psychology of adolescence on three areas: (a) identity (b) delinquency and (c) bullying.
 The second line of research focusses on applied psychology on the above three areas in two target groups: (a) the education of young offenders during their imprisonment that aims at occupational and social rehabilitation and (b) the implementation of prevention and intervention programs to reduce bullying and victimization in secondary school students.
-With her research group implements educational intervention programs to inmates, i.e., ELMIP, CUP, SEMELI.
-In cooperation with the Ministry of Education and the professor Dagmar Strohmeier, she implements the Viennese Social Competence Program -ViSC in Secondary Schools in Cyprus since 2012.
+With her research group implements educational intervention programs to inmates, i.e., ELMIP, CUP, SEMELI, Golden Thread, RECOMMIT.
+In cooperation with the Ministry of Education and the professor D. Strohmeier, she implemented the Viennese Social Competence Program -ViSC in Secondary Schools in Cyprus from 2012 to 2020.
 She is a member of many scientific organizations; she has many publications in scientific journals and presentations at international and local conferences.

 Αssistant Professor of Ancient Greek Language and Literature